ndelrossi7/FloodlightOpenModel/README.md

 I also calculated age and body mass index from the time, height, and weight data given.

 ## Models used
-Due to the inherent covariance associated with many of these tests, I ran a partial component analysis (PCA) followed by logistic regression, random forest, and XGBoost.
+Due to the inherent covariance associated with many of these tests, I ran a principal component analysis (PCA) followed by logistic regression, random forest, and XGBoost.
 However, none of these models were very strong.
 I then ran random forest with tuned hyperparameters on my cleaned and engineered data.
 This resulted in an accuracy rate of 85.47%.

 <p align="center">
   <img src="figs/RMcm.png">